Asperger's Syndrome, Part of the Autistic Spectrum Disorder: A Mother's Perspective

 What is the Autistic Spectrum Disorder?

 First of all, I am at odds with the term "disorder" anything.
 Yes, the universe exhibits more qualities of order than chaos; however, both are present in creation.
-The idea of psychology that labels are necessary to categorize people whose behavior is different from what is considered the social normal is arbitrary and ever changing.
+The idea of psychology that labels are necessary to categorize people whose behavior is different from what is considered socially normal is arbitrary and ever changing.
 One diagnosis of a problem can easily conflict with another professional's diagnosis, and since everything is always in a state of creating balance or equilibrium, a condition is not really a problem at all, but a transitory state of becoming something greater.

 I prefer to see autism (for lack of a better word) as a gift.
 Those persons exhibiting signs of autism ultimately see and experience the physical world and beyond a little differently than most people within modern society.
 Such people can give us insight into problems or situations that a normal person would not even consider.

-The Mayo Clinic lists 29 points to assist a parent or guardian in deciding whether to have an individual evaluated.
+The Mayo Clinic listed 29 points to assist a parent or guardian in deciding whether to have an individual evaluated.
 With Ashley, I was frustrated with delayed potty training and lack of verbalization.
 I would have been content, however, to continue one-on-one with her had my spouse not been pressuring me to return to the work force.
 Later, a mother of eight children advised that any difficulty with potty training under the age of five was normal.
 Ashley was assessed at age four and potty training was not an issue of consideration by the evaluating psychiatrist.

 Assessment result: Mild to Moderate Symptoms of the Autistic Disorder Spectrum